decwarorg/utexas/staging/readme.md

 # DECWAR.IMP

-notes this commentary is ignoring folder structure. it's discussing the files while ignoring what folder they belong in. for example DECWAR.TAP shows that DECWAR.IMP is in the hlp folder, but that's not mentioned here within DECWAR.IMP itself.
+note DECWAR.IMP - IMP for 'important' - commentary file is ignoring folder structure. it's discussing the files while ignoring what folder they belong in. for example DECWAR.TAP shows that DECWAR.IMP is in the hlp folder, but that's not mentioned here within DECWAR.IMP itself.

     The following files are included on the DECWAR source distribution tape: